John P. Ryan: Career

 Among his stage roles, Ryan played King Henry in The Lion in Winter and Mr. DePinna in You Can't Take It with You at the 1966 Williamstown Theatre Festival.
 He starred in the Broadway productions Daphne in Cottage D (1967) and Medea (1973).

 Ryan got into film acting at the encouragement of his friend Jack Nicholson.
 He appeared opposite Nicholson in Five Easy Pieces (1970), The King of Marvin Gardens (1973), The Missouri Breaks (1976), The Postman Always Rings Twice (1981), and Hoffa (1992).

 He usually played supporting roles or character parts, though he played a rare leading role in the Larry Cohen-directed horror film It's Alive and its sequel It Lives Again.
 He also appeared in such films as Dillinger (1973), Futureworld (1976), Breathless (1983), The Right Stuff (also 1983), The Cotton Club (1984), Three O'Clock High (1987), and Best of the Best (1989).
 One of his best-known parts was as prison warden Ranken in Runaway Train (1985).
 His last role was as mobster Mickey Malnato in The Wachowskis' directorial debut Bound (1996).

 Helicopter crash

-On May 16, 1989, while filming the Chuck Norris sequel Delta Force 2: The Colombian Connection in the Philippines, John P. Ryan was involved in a helicopter crash.
+On May 16, 1989, while filming the Chuck Norris sequel Delta Force 2: The Colombian Connection in the Philippines, Ryan was involved in a helicopter crash.
 The helicopter took off to film a scene, then veered to the left and plunged into a forty-foot ravine.
-Four people onboard were killed and roughly ten people were hospitalized, including John P. Ryan.
+Four people on board were killed and roughly ten people were hospitalized, including Ryan.